-At the top level of the model, you see a
+At the top level of the model, a

-Simscape_system block that models the half-wave rectifier algorithm.
+Simscape_system block models the half-wave rectifier algorithm.
 The model accepts a Sine Wave input, uses a Rate Transition block to discretize the continuous time input, and has a Scope block that calculates the output.
-To see the input stimulus and the output from the model, connect the Sine Wave input to the Scope block.
+To see the half-wave rectifier algorithm, double-click the

-To see the simulation results, simulate the model and then open the Scope block.
+To see the functionality, simulate the model and then open the Scope block.

 ### Running Simscape HDL Workflow Advisor for <a href="matlab:(HalfWaveRectifier_HDL)">HalfWaveRectifier_HDL</a>

-To run the workflow, in the Simscape HDL Workflow Advisor, right-click the Generate implementation model task and select Run to Selected Task.
+0.001.
+Right-click the Generate implementation model step and select Run to Selected Task.

 HDL code is generated for the

 To compare functionality of the HDL implementation model with the original Simscape algorithm, open and simulate the state-space validation model.